-This Easy Sesame Rice Recipe is easy, fast and full of flavor.
+This Simple Sesame Rice Recipe is easy, fast and full of flavor.
 Ready in less than 20 minutes with just 4 ingredients!

 Add a quick Japanese Cucumber Salad and you’ve got a whole meal that will wow even the pickiest of takeout aficionado.
 This simple sesame rice recipe is such a great addition for so many meals!